Mith29/Lab-9.3-task-manager-app/README.md

 Components:

 TaskList:

-Renders a list of tasks
+-Renders a list of tasks

-Receives tasks as props
+-Receives tasks as props

-Passes handlers to TaskItem
+-Passes handlers to TaskItem